Project A-ko: Production

 Project A-ko was directed by Katsuhiko Nishijima who would later go on to direct Agent Aika and Labyrinth of Flames.
 The music for the film features music and songs composed by Richie Zito and Joey Carbone.
-Nishijima said that he wanted to make a film that directors Mamorou Oshii and Hayao Miyazaki were not able to make, which is a light hearted entertaining film without much deep social commentary.
+Nishijima said that he wanted to make a film that directors Mamoru Oshii and Hayao Miyazaki were not able to make, which is a light hearted entertaining film without much deep social commentary.
 Yuji Moriyama is credited with character design and animation director, and previously worked on the Urusei Yatsura television series, and the films Beautiful Dreamer and Only You.
 According to Moriyama, the crew of the film had mostly worked on Urusei Yatsura, and felt demoralized after Mamoru Oshii left production of the series, and wished to work on a new project.

 Production of the film included several artists who would later create other popular works, including Kia Asamiya and Atsuko Nakajima.

 The title itself is a reference to the 1983 Jackie Chan film Project A, although the film bears no resemblance to Project A; the working title ended up sticking.

 Project A-ko was initially planned to be part of the Cream Lemon series of pornographic OVAs, but during the production of the series, it was decided to make it into a more mainstream title.
 The only sequence animated during its Cream Lemon days left in the revised production is B-ko's private bath scene.
 In a nod to Project A-ko's origins as a Cream Lemon episode, the owner and several working girls from the brothel in the Cream Lemon episode "Pop Chaser" - where director Katsuhiko Nishijima was one of the animators - can be seen in one of the classrooms A-ko and B-ko crash through during a fight sequence in the film.

 Moriyama explains that the names "A-ko", "B-ko", and "C-ko" were initially placeholder names that were kept throughout production rather than being replaced.

 The film's format uses a surface plot a high stakes action story, while at the same time making allusions and parodies to a number of other works of anime from the 1970s and 1980s.
 The classmate Mari alludes to Fist of the North Star, and the character of the Captain Napolipolita is inspired by Captain Harlock.
 Additionally the forward section of the alien spacecraft looks like the ship "Arcadia" from Captain Harlock.
 In addition, the series makes homage to American comics as well, as A-ko's parents resemble Superman and Wonder Woman.